gnithin/Notes/Notes/Hosting/DNS.md

 - Which system call is used to resolve the hostname?
     - `gethostbyname` is used when creating a socket connection
-    - Whenever a resolution is required, the first thing that is checked is the hosts file.
+    - Whenever a resolution is required, the first thing that is checked is the `etc/hosts` file.
 If the ip-address for a given url exists, it is returned
     - If there is no entry in the hosts file, then the url is forwarded to the DNS lookup resolver ip (configured in the machine, usually the ISPs or something big like Google), which communicates with various DNS servers and responds back with IP address if available.

 - Why is www such a special sub-domain name?
-    - www is just a sub-domain like any-other
+    - www is just a sub-domain like any-other.
+    - Some answers like [this one](https://superuser.com/a/60013), justify it's presence based on historical reasons.
+It was simply used to describe the url to be a part of the web.
+That's it.
+    - There are other answers that talk about redirecting everyting to www and add a CNAME of a CDN to www([this link](https://serverfault.com/questions/145777/what-s-the-point-in-having-www-in-a-url)), but I am not really sure of that argument.
+Why can't I simply do what Cloudflare does currently?
+But this is an advantage of having ANY string, not just www, this doesn't justify why it's just www anyway.
+    - NOTE: Any reasoning that talks about cookies is factually outdated since by default cookies are not set for sub-domains.
+It needs to be explicitly specified with the root domain([refer this](https://stackoverflow.com/a/23086139/1518924)), also refer to [this awesome test](https://scripts.cmbuckley.co.uk/cookies.php) which checks out.

 [1]: https://computer.howstuffworks.com/dns3.htm
 [2]: https://www.digitalocean.com/community/tutorials/an-introduction-to-dns-terminology-components-and-concepts